-You can never trust any sentence or piece of writing that begins with the words “There are two kinds of people”.
-Obviously there are many different kinds of people, especially in airports, but for the sake of familiarity I am going to say that in airports there are two kinds of people: the ones who intended to arrive early, and the ones who intended to arrive just on time.
+You can never trust any piece of writing that begins with the words “There are two kinds of people”.
+Obviously there are many different kinds of people, especially in airports, but for the purposes of this column I am going to make the false claim that in airports there are two kinds of people: the ones who intended to arrive early, and the ones who intended to arrive just perfectly on time.

 No, I’ve always thought of myself as one of the other kind, the wiseacres and tough guys and urban daredevils who consider every minute spent in the airport before boarding to be a failure of our worldliness – not merely time stolen from our lives but a kind of public badge of shame: I am sitting here on this plastic bucket seat beside the gate with this vacant expression on my face because I don’t know how better to navigate the world.
 I deserve whatever lack of legroom I’m about to get.